mcarbonne/minimal-server-monitoring/README.md

 A **Message** metric is the combination of a metricId and a message.
 Example: `metricId: "docker_container_XXXX_updated", message: "container XXXX was updated ...."`

-Currently, only two scraper providers are implemented :
+Currently, the following scraper providers are implemented :

 #### docker
 - no parameters